th2-net/th2-docs/content/versions/1-5-4/fundamentals/infra-components.md

 There are 5 Infra components:

-1. **[th2-infra-schema](https://github.com/th2-net/th2-infra-schema-demo)** - a special repository that contains schema configurations, acting as a config files storage that works via Git.
+1. **[th2-infra-schema](https://github.com/th2-net/th2-infra-schema-demo)** - a special repository that contains schema configurations, acting as a config files' storage that works via Git.
-2. **[th2-infra-mgr](https://github.com/th2-net/th2-infra-mgr)** watches for changes in the repositories and deploys changed components to Kubernetes.
+2. **[th2-infra-mgr](https://github.com/th2-net/th2-infra-mgr)** - component that watches for the changes in the repositories and deploys the changed components to Kubernetes.
 3. **[th2-infra-operator](https://github.com/th2-net/th2-infra-operator)** - an implementation of Kubernetes custom resource controller.
-4. **[th2-infra-editor](https://github.com/th2-net/th2-infra-editor)** - web GUI for schema control.
+4. **[th2-infra-editor](https://github.com/th2-net/th2-infra-editor)** - a web GUI for schema control.
-5. **th2-infra-repo** - abstract chart used by helm operator (the element is hidden in the diagram below).
+5. **th2-infra-repo** - an abstract chart used by Helm operator (the element is hidden in the diagram below).

 ## Components interactions